 In 1858 the name Deer Harbor first officially appeared on British Admiralty charts of the San Juan Islands.
 By the 1880s, a small community had formed in Deer Harbor, with regular mail service, a school was started, and the first government installed navigational light appeared at Pole Pass.
 A kerosene lantern was lit and hung on a post each night.

 The following decade, Orcas Island and Deer Harbor saw great changes.
 Deer Harbor’s first schoolhouse was built in 1891 and the first post office, built in 1893 is still in use today as a store and deli.
 The Deer Harbor area had become homesteaded.
-Orchards were established, fields of peas came into production, jobs developed in fishing and cord wood production.
+Orchards were established, fields of peas came into production, and jobs developed in fishing and cord wood production.
 Large quantities of wood were required for the lime works and the steam engines of the early vessels serving the area from the mainland.

 In 1907 the Pearmain brothers built Deer Harbor’s first dance hall on the east side of the slough.
 The new dance hall served as the home court for the first basketball team on Orcas Island.
 The Deer Harbor team played under kerosene lamp lights which were protected by chicken wire.